khiemlu96/trakfire-react/README.md

 * To start the rails terminal: `rails s -b 127.0.0.1`
 * To start the node front end: `npm run devserve`

-*I recommend you nopen three tabs right off the bat for development.
+*I recommend you open three tabs right off the bat for development.
 One for node, one for rails and one for git and the rails console.*

 ## Common Git Stuff